Quick And Easy: Smoked Pork Steaks

 If not available at your household, you can easily acquire them from your nearest grocery store.

 Here is the interesting part.
 Smoke the pork steaks for roughly one hour at a temperature ranging 200 to 250 degrees Celsius.
 It is important for you to rotate the pork steaks to enable them spend equivalent time near the fire.
+You can also check the internal temperature for doneness.

 You should ensure that smoke billows the entire period.
 As they are smoking, pour half of the sprite and coke into the squirt bottle.
 Spray the pork steaks with this every 15 to 20 minutes.

 Put more coals to your grill to ensure that it remains at 250 degrees Celsius.
-Once more, take away the pork steaks from the heat then leave them to cook while wrapped in the aluminium foil for utmost 45 minutes.
+Once more, take away the pork steaks from the heat then leave them to cook while wrapped in the aluminum foil for utmost 45 minutes.

 After this, check the meat to see if is pulling away from the bone.
-If you note that the meat is still tightly attached to the bone, you can carefully wrap the pork steaks in an aluminium foil and leave it to cook for some minutes.
+If you note that the meat is still tightly attached to the bone, you can carefully wrap the pork steaks in an aluminum foil and leave it to cook for some minutes.

 After the pork steaks have attained your desired tenderness, unwrap them from the foil and put them back to the grill.
 Pour the juices in the foil back to the pork steaks, then dash little bbq sauce on the steaks.